What is the Competence and Conduct Standard?

 CIH certificates before 1 June 2003

-Prior to 1 June 2003, CIH offered qualifications, but these were not regulated by one of the external regulatory bodies for education.
+Prior to 1 June 2003, CIH offered qualifications, but these were not regulated by one of the external regulatory bodies for education and are not compliant with the standard.
 You will need to complete a compliant regulated qualification.
 You can see our regulated qualifications here.

 If you’re unsure which CIH qualification you completed